fynish/style/all_teams/all_teams_linting.md

 - [TODOs](#todos)

 ## TODOs
-The use of TODO comments is allowed, but only if that comment has an issue number that corresponds to your team's tickiting system.
+The use of TODO comments is allowed, but only if that comment has an issue number that corresponds to your team's ticketing system.

 **Passes Linting:**
 ```